-- Be at least 18 years of age. - Be a high school graduate, have obtained a General Education Development (GED) certificate or the equivalent, or have obtained an equivalent home school credential: - o Proof of documentation may include an official transcript that shows the date of high school graduation or a copy of a standard high school diploma or a GED. - All foreign transcripts must be translated and evaluated for a U.S. High school diploma equivalency by an approved agency, and any costs incurred in connection thereof should be incurred by the applicant. - Applicants who were homeschooled must provide a transcript.
-All home school study credentials will be evaluated by the Dean of Academics prior to final acceptance to the Metropolitan Veterinary Academy. - Complete and pass an admissions assessment or submit an alternative exam (see below).
+- Be at least 18 years of age. - Be a high school graduate, have obtained a General Education Development (GED) certificate or the equivalent, or have obtained an equivalent home school credential. - Proof of documentation may include an official transcript that shows the date of high school graduation or a copy of a standard high school diploma or a GED. - All foreign transcripts must be translated and evaluated for a U.S. High school diploma equivalency by an approved agency, and any costs incurred in connection thereof must be paid by the applicant.
+Many options can be found on the National Association of Credential Evaluation Services (NACES) website. - Applicants who were homeschooled must provide a transcript.
+All home school study credentials will be evaluated by the Dean of Academics prior to final acceptance to the Metropolitan Veterinary Academy. - o Any high school diploma or transcript that Metropolitan Veterinary Academy deems questionable or not obtained from an entity that provides secondary school education will be evaluated to determine validity.
+Upon formal review, the Campus Director will make the final decision regarding the validity of the diploma or transcripts.
+If the diploma or transcripts are deemed invalid, the student will not be admitted to the school.
+Student self-certification is not sufficient documentation, and there is no appeal process if Metropolitan Veterinary Academy is unable to validate the high school diploma or transcripts.

 Prospective students complete an online application and upload proof of age and HS completion.
-Applicants may also upload a qualifying alternative admissions exam score.

 Once the prospective student has submitted all application requirements, the application will be evaluated for acceptance into the school.